Reference Guide

 Future expansion

 New enum values can appear without a version change.
-Unknown values should be ignored when safe
+Ignore unknown values when safe to do so

 Rate limits and retries